OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### On-chain components

 - **Rollup contract:** This is a smart contract that lives on Ethereum and allows validators to bond on state assertions about Arbitrum.
 This contract, known as `RollupCore.sol`, is already used by Arbitrum chains to post assertions.
 BoLD requires several changes to how assertions work in this contract, and it now contains a reference to another contract called a `ChallengeManager`, new in BoLD.
-- **ChallengeManager:** This is a contract that allows for initiating challenges on assertions within the `AssertionChain` and provides methods for anyone to participate in challenges in a permissionless fashion.
-This new challenge protocol will require a new `ChallengeManager` written in Solidity and deployed to Ethereum.
+- **ChallengeManager:** This is a contract that allows for initiating challenges on assertions and provides methods for anyone to participate in challenges in a permissionless fashion.
+BoLD will require a new `ChallengeManager` written in Solidity and deployed to Ethereum.
 The challenge manager contains entry points for making challenge moves, opening leaves, creating subchallenges, and confirming challenges.

 - **OneStepProver:** A set of contracts that implement a miniature `WASM` VM capable of executing one-step-proofs of computation of the L2 state transition function.
 This is implemented in Solidity and already exists on Ethereum.
 No changes to the `OSP` contracts are needed for BoLD.